4d/docs/docs/Concepts/error-handling.md

 - finding out and fixing potential errors and bugs in your code during the development phase,
 - catching and recovering from unexpected errors in deployed applications; in particular, you can replace system error dialogs (disk full, missing file, etc.) with you own interface.

+Basically, there are two ways to handle errors in 4D.
+You can [install an error-handling method](#installing-an-error-handling-method), or write [`try()` keywords](#try-expression) before pieces of code that call a function, method, or expression that can throw an error.

 :::tip Good practice

 It is highly recommended to install a global error-handling method on 4D Server, for all code running on the server.
 When 4D Server is not running [headless](../Admin/cli.md) (i.e. launched with its [administration window](../ServerWindow/overview.md)), this method would avoid unexpected dialog boxes to be displayed on the server machine.
 In headless mode, errors are logged in the [4DDebugLog file](../Debugging/debugLogFiles.md#4ddebuglogtxt-standard) for further analysis.